lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-service-node-guides/service-node-deregistration.md

 **Example**:

-If an Oxen Service Node stops sending uptime proofs, a quorum of service nodes will analyse whether the service node has built up enough credits \(at least `MINIMUM`\).
+If an Lozzax Service Node stops sending uptime proofs, a quorum of service nodes will analyse whether the service node has built up enough credits \(at least `MINIMUM`\).
 If so, instead of submitting a deregistration, the quorum instead submits a decommission.
 This removes the service node from the list of active service nodes, both for rewards and for any active network duties.

 If the service node comes back online \(i.e. starts sending the required performance proofs again\) before its credits run out, a quorum will reinstate the service node using a recommission transaction, which adds the service node back to the bottom of the service node reward list, and resets the node's accumulated credits to 0.
 If the service node does not come back online within the required number of blocks \(i.e. if the node does not come back online and begin performing as required before its credits are depleted\) then a quorum will send a permanent deregistration transaction to the network, locking that node's stake for 30 days.

 ## Testing quorums

-A testing quorum is a random set of 10 Oxen Service Nodes that are required to test a portion of the network for uptime proofs and service node IP changes.
+A testing quorum is a random set of 10 Lozzax Service Nodes that are required to test a portion of the network for uptime proofs and service node IP changes.
 At each block, a new quorum is formed, and this quorum is required to test 50 service nodes or 1% of the network.

 If 7 of the 10 service nodes in a quorum \(a "supermajority"\) vote that a service node is malicious or not meeting the minimum requirements then they will create a `State_Change` transaction to decommission or deregister the service node, or drop it to the bottom of the rewards list.